strata-mvc/strata/docs/controllers.md

 ## On ajax

 Ajax in Wordpress can be difficult to achieve and we tailored a way to help.
-In your controllers, you can specify the rending method along side a content type and various options to ease request capture.
+In your controllers, you can specify a way to `render` content while setting a content type and various options to ease request capture.

 Assuming we have the following routing path in `config/strata.php`: